natelistrom/natelistrom.github.io/_posts/2021-10-15-sky-lanterns.md

 ---

-<p class="dropCap">The sky lanterns boat scene in Disney’s “Tangled” is, to me, one of the most magical romance scenes in Disney’s canon.
+<p class="dropCap">The sky lanterns boat scene in Disney’s <em>Tangled</em> is, to me, one of the most magical romance scenes in Disney’s canon.
 Why does it work so well?
 Let’s investigate.</p>

 First off, it’s backed by a tremendous score.
 The music is well-written, and the lyric tells a love story that has a unique resonance with the protagonists’ backstories.